Never Been Kissed: Plot

 Josie confides in her brother Rob about her fears.
 Rob, who was their high school's most popular boy in his teens, urges her to let go of her old self and start anew.
 To help her, Rob enrolls as a student and becomes an instant hit.
 He then uses his influence to draw Josie into the cool crowd, much to the dismay of Aldys.

 Sam and Josie grow closer, but Sam struggles with his feelings as he thinks she's a student.
 Guy and Josie attend the prom as Rosalind and Orlando from Shakespeare's As You Like It.
 Anita, Gus and Josie's other co-workers watch through the camera and are overjoyed as she is voted prom queen.
 As Guy dances with Aldys as an alleged act of friendship, the mean girls attempt to dump dog food over Aldys.
 Outraged, Josie prevents the incident, throws her crown away and reveals her true identity.
 She praises Aldys for her kindness and warns the students that one's persona in high school means nothing in the real world.
 Sam is hurt by her lies and states he wants nothing to do with her.
-Also angered is Rob, who as a phony student received a second chance at baseball.
-Josie, ultimately making amends, secures him a coaching job.
+Also angered is Rob, whose identity was revealed by Josie, who as a phony student received a second chance at baseball.
+Josie, ultimately making amends, secures him a baseball coaching job at the school.

 Josie vows to give Gus a story and writes an account of her experience.
 In it, she admits she's never been kissed, describes the students of South Glen South, and avows her love for Sam; the entire city is moved by it.
 She writes she will stand in the middle of the baseball field with a countdown and wait for Sam to come and kiss her.
 Josie waits, but the clock runs out with no sign of Sam.
 On the verge of giving up, soft cheers from the crowd give way to a booming roar, as Sam emerges to give her a romantic kiss.
 The movie ends with Sam telling her it took him forever to get here, a sentiment with which Josie agrees as they kiss again.